mesuttalebi/MT.Extensions.Logging.MsSql/README.md

 {
   // Add framework services.

-  // Add This Line To access HttpContext from within the MsSqlLogger services.AddSingleton<IHttpContextAccessor, HttpContextAccessor>();
+  // Add This Line To access HttpContext from within the MsSqlLogger to get the user name that gets error services.AddSingleton<IHttpContextAccessor, HttpContextAccessor>();
   services.AddMvc();
 }